Beef Ration and Nutrition Decisions Software (BRaNDS)

 BRaNDS modules and informationBRaNDS 0100: Standard Cow and Heifer Edition

 The Beef Cow Module uses criteria like condition score, production stage, breed type, weather conditions, and feedstuff utilization to determine if nutritional demands of the herd are met.
 Included is a modifiable feed library, which replaces previous ISU cow program MCS 13.
-The Heifer Module in a calendarizedach that can go back to a baby calf and be utilized through the third trimester of the first pregnancy to do developing heifer rations.
-This pro or lifecycle approgram incorporates the target weight concept to assist the user in balancing rations that meet target daily weight gains.
+The Heifer Module is a calendarized or lifecycle approach that can go back to a baby calf and be utilized through the third trimester of the first pregnancy to do developing heifer rations.
+This program incorporates the target weight concept to assist the user in balancing rations that meet target daily weight gains.
 Batch mix and TMR are included.

 BRaNDS 0200: Growing and Breeding Bull, Standard Edition

 Ideally suited for bull test rations, the Growing and Breeding Bull Module takes into account factors influencing nutrient demand and feedstuff choices to determine if weight gain goals are met.
 This module is for breeding age bulls.
 Like the Beef Cow Module in concept, this program assists in optimizing the use of feedstuffs in maintaining the herd bull battery.

 This module helps solve everyday feedlot ration problems.
 Besides normal cattle descriptions, frame size defined by weight at 50-percent choice, facility type, environment and feedstuff mixes are used to calculate whether daily gain goals are met.
 Implant type, Optaflexx, and MGA are included.
 Replaces previous ISU feedlot program MCS 7.